re1i2/Graduation-Project/README.md

 - Integrate modern technologies such as VR and Chatbots in the tourism sector

 ## Team Members:
-- Riham Mohammed
+- Reham Mohammed
-- Ghazwi Hamad
+- Ghazwa Hamad
 - Yasmeen Mohammed
 - Asma Saeed
 - Lina Ahmed